jaek898/wt-localization/README.md

   - *If you don't know where your files are located, the easiest way to find them is to run the launcher, and then use "open file location" in Task Manager.

 - Open config.blk with any text editing software such as Notepad or Notepad++.
 Scroll down to the debug section.
-Add a new line `  testLocalization:b=yes`, checking to make sure spelling and spacing are correct.
+Add a new line `  testlocalisation:b=yes`, checking to make sure spelling and spacing are correct.
 It should look like this:
 ```
 debug{
   screenshotAsJpeg:b=yes
   512mboughttobeenoughforanybody:b=no
   enableNvHighlights:t="auto"
-  testLocalization:b=yes
+  testlocalisation:b=yes
 }
 ```
 - Save the file